Smen: Regional customs

 Berber farmers in southern Morocco will sometimes bury a sealed vessel of smen on the day of a daughter's birth, aging it until it is unearthed and used to season the food served at that daughter's wedding.

 In Yemen, the local custom was to take fresh butter and to add thereto hot water while the milk or whey was still mixed with the butter.
 This mixture is then taken up and put into a separate vessel where it is then brought to a boil.
 Immediately thereafter, they took either wheat flour or roasted and ground fenugreek seeds mixed with roasted wheat kernels, and cooked them together on a low heat.
 Allowed to simmer.
 Afterwards, the butter is then strained until one is left with a clear batch of melted butter (smen).
-Stored in a smoked earthenware container in a cool place.
+The smen is then stored in a smoked earthenware container in a cool place.